Feeling Romantic Love: How To Know You’re Ready To Say “I Love You”

 There's no hard-and-fast rule for saying “I love you” for the first time once you’ve decided to express yourself to your partner.
 It may come down to a gut feeling that it’s the right time; for example, it could happen during a date at your favorite restaurant, or during your first trip together.

-If you don't hear it back
+What to do if you don't hear those words back

 If all goes well, the person to whom you declare your feelings will reciprocate at that moment.
 However, if they don’t say it back, it does not have to be an uncomfortable situation.

 This could help set up a discussion about where the relationship stands.
 Maybe they do have strong feelings, but they're just not ready to speak those words or fall in love.
 That's okay.
-If you’re both alright with having slightly different feelings at the moment, just continue to develop the bond without saying “I love you.”
+If you’re both alright with having slightly different feelings at the moment, you might just continue to develop the bond without saying “I love you.”

 If, however, either partner is having trouble with the fact that you aren’t in sync, it might be time to discuss the future of your relationship.
 While you might not want to part ways because of your partner’s hesitance to say “I love you,” this could be a part of a larger issue.
 If you feel like you're on different pages in terms of your feelings for one another, moving on could be best for both parties.